f-bader/TokenTacticsV2/README.md

 ### 0.2.1 (2023-07-21)

 * Support for Linux as a device platform
-* Support for OS/2 as a device platform (2023-07-21) :grin:
+* Support for OS/2 as a device platform :grin:

 ### 0.2.2 (2023-07-22)

 * Backported [Yammer token support](https://github.com/rvrsh3ll/TokenTactics/commit/9b364e45e39c70cc3d0a0c5ca85d36e395df8930)
 * Backported [switch to allowed PowerShell verbs](https://github.com/rvrsh3ll/TokenTactics/commit/1e46bf26bcc799d4796b621e7f778fd0a24806ff), added alias for backward compatibility

+### 0.2.3 (2023-07-23)

+* Backported [pull request](https://github.com/rvrsh3ll/TokenTactics/pull/9/) by [rotarydrone](https://github.com/rotarydrone) to convert ESTSAuth to access token

 ## Azure JSON Web Token ("JWT") Manipulation Toolset

 Azure access tokens allow you to authenticate to certain endpoints as a user who signs in with a device code.
 If you are in possesion of a [FOCI (Family of Client IDs)](https://github.com/secureworks/family-of-client-ids-research) capable refresh token you can use it to get access tokens to all known [FOCI capable endpoints](https://github.com/secureworks/family-of-client-ids-research/blob/main/known-foci-clients.csv).
 Since the refresh-token also contains the infomration if the user has done multi-factor authentication you can use this.
 Once you have a user's access token, it may be possible to access certain apps such as Outlook, SharePoint, OneDrive, MSTeams and more.

 For instance, if you have a Graph or MSGraph refresh token, you can then connect to Azure and dump users, groups, etc. You could then, depending on conditional access policies, switch to an Azure Core Management token and run [AzureHound](https://github.com/BloodHoundAD/AzureHound).
 Then, get an Outlook access token and read/send emails or MS Teams and read/send teams messages!